 Perhaps the most distinctive element of the PhilaU program is its focus on innovation through collaboration.
 PhilaU OT students regularly collaborate not only with other OT students, but students from a variety of programs throughout the University, current OT professionals and various other interdisciplinary industry professionals.

 Over several semesters, students are guided through the process of innovation by working alongside their design, textile, fashion, and architecture peers to create assistive devices, adaptive clothing, and livable environments to support a person’s full participation.
-As a result of interdisciplinary projects, OT students learn the role of advocate and help their colleagues to better understand issues related to the world of individuals living with disabilities.
+As a result of interdisciplinary projects, OT students learn the role of advocate and help their colleagues to better understand issues related to the world of individuals living with educational challenges, health conditions or disabilities.
 These experiences support the development of advocacy skills both for the profession and individual clients.

 To learn about one collaborative project between Occupational Therapy and Industrial Design students, watch the video below.

-Project – Practice Platforms
+Capstone Project – Practice Platforms

 At the core of the PhilaU program is the perspective that the goal of occupational therapy is to assist individuals to participate as fully as possible in all the occupations that are important to them, regardless of their health condition or developmental status.